 I think an old neighbor turned me onto the recipe and we fell in love!

-Back in the day, I used the crescent rolls for the recipe, but when I saw the sheets, I was like woah, woah, woah…it’s sticky bun time.
+Back in the day, I used the crescent rolls for the recipe and they work fine as well, but when I saw the sheets, I was like woah, woah, woah…it’s sticky bun time.

 These are super easy to make with the regular crescent rolls, but ridiculously easy to make with the sheets.